 It seemed like an improvement when a new generation of blood thinners (which had an entirely different way of working) were approved for sale in the US.
 Unfortunately, there are very serious risks associated with the use of Eliquis®.

-In 2012, the American Society of Hematology raised the question whether the release of Eliquis, Pradaxa, and Xarelto would eliminate the need for Warfarin.
+In 2012, the American Society of Hematology raised the question whether the release of Eliquis and Pradaxa would eliminate the need for Warfarin.
 Hopes rose quite high in the medical community when early reports showed new medications were more effective and safer than older choices.

 A Serious Side Effect of Eliquis